+▶ Apply for AGB from Afa Försäkring.
 Certain conditions relating to age and period of employment must be satisfied.

 - ► Conduct negotiations. - ▶ Notify the redundancy to TRR.
-The application for career readjustment support and any Severance compensation (AGE) must be made by both the employer and the person who has been made redundant.
-Certain conditions regarding age and period of employment must be satisfied in order for the insurance schemes to be valid. - ► Deregister the person who has been made redundant at Collectum. - ► Fill in a certificate of employment so that the person who is made redundant is entitled to UIF.
+The application for transition support and any AGE must be made by both the employer and the person who has been made redundant.
+Certain conditions regarding age and period of employment must be satisfied in order for the insurance schemes to be valid. - Deregister the person who has been made redundant at Collectum. - ▶ Fill in a certificate of employment to UIF.
 This is a requirement if the person who has been made redundant wants this.
 More information can be found at arbetsgivarintyg.nu.